snapshotist/toucheditor.js/README.md

 Demo
 ==============

-A demo is available in demo.html of this project and located on the Touch Editor home page [ http://ryangillespie.com/toucheditor.js/demo/ ].
++ Touch Editor: A demo is available in demo.html of this project and located on the Touch Editor home page [ http://ryangillespie.com/toucheditor.js/demo/ ].

++ Touch Editor Output: A demo is available in demo\_output.html of this project and located on the Touch Editor home page [ http://ryangillespie.com/toucheditor.js/demo\_output/ ].

 Documentation